ferrance/dizave42/readme.md

 - nav-Q: close key that is cmd Q on mac and alt F4 on windows
 - nav-F and -P: keys to switch virtual desktops on windows or mac
-- nav-K: screen capture on either windows or mac
 - the home row keys on this layer are one-shot mods
+- nav-dash: Screen capture, OS-aware.

+I added word navigation, left and right, under the left and right arrows.
+These keys will go forward or back a word, at least in Microsoft Word, and are OS-aware.
+Nav-n is select word, which is similar to word-right but holds shift down to select entire words.

 I tried using the VIM style arrows, I really did.
 But I just can't.
-This is one area where I had to depart from Miryoku, the nav layer just didn't work for me.
+This is one area where I had to depart from Miryoku, the arrows just didn't work for me.
 My brain needs up to be above down, not to the right of it.